SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

     ...
 ```

-The `AddOAuthServiceOptions(Configuration)` method call configures a `OAuthServiceOptions` instance using the configuration built by the application and then adds it to the service container.
+The `AddOAuthServiceOptions(Configuration)` method call configures a `OAuthServiceOptions` instance using the configuration built by the application and adds it to the service container.

 ### 6.2.5 Use OAuthServiceOptions

- The final step is to use the configured `OAuthServiceOptions`.

- Below is an example illustrating how to use the dependency injection services to inject the information into a controller:
+ Finally, inject and use the configured `OAuthServiceOptions` into a controller:

  ```csharp
  using Steeltoe.CloudFoundry.Connector.OAuth;